TEACHING AND LEARNING POLICY STATEMENT

 - Pupils are taught to respect equipment and resources

-- Roleplay areas should be changed regularly and give opportunities for imaginary play which is relevant to the topic/life skills
+- Role play areas should be changed regularly and give opportunities for imaginary play which is relevant to the topic

-- Doorways to classrooms are inspiring and link to the year group topic.
+- Doorways to classrooms are decorative and link to the Year group topic.
 These are changed termly

 Routines and Rules

-All staff establish good working relationships with all children .
-Children are treated with respect, treated fairly and given equal opportunities to take part in class activities.
-To help to create an effective environment for learning, staff follow the behaviour policy and all learning policies.
-Teachers set and agree with children the class code of conduct and expect our pupils to comply with these rules.
-We praise children for their efforts and, by doing so help to build positive attitudes towards school life and learning in general.
+Each of our teachers makes a special effort to establish good working relationships with all children in the class.
+We treat the children with respect.
+We treat them fairly and give them equal opportunity to take part in class activities.
+To help to create an effective environment for learning, all our teachers follow the behaviour policy and all learning policies.
+We set and agree with children the class code of conduct and expect our pupils to comply with these rules that we jointly devise.
+We praise children for their efforts and, by so doing, we help to build positive attitudes towards school life and learning in general.
 If children misbehave, we follow the guidelines for sanctions as outlined in our School’s Behaviour Policy.

 To be effective, the class code of conduct / rules are: